In the News:

 Read the full article in The Examiner

-UPDATE May 13, 2007 - Major recent events have taken place which appear to indicate the end of the Crestmont Hills Development project.
+Major recent events have taken place which appear to indicate the end of the Crestmont Hills Development project.
 In mid-April we were alerted that a Trustee Sale of the Crestmont Hills LLC Property would take place on April 30.
 Investigations into the status of the project indicated payments due for property taxes and for the Environmental Impact Report (EIR) were in arrears.
 On April 30, the property was sold, for approximately $1.3 million, to the former partner of the developer, Mr. Magaved Magomedov.
 It is our understanding that none of the corporation's plans or designs, geologic or other surveys, EIR materials were transferred in this sale.
 As a result, the entire project has been now deemed as inactive by the Planning Department, with no intent to move forward.

 The next anticipated step by the Planning Department will be final closure of the project.
 While these events strongly suggest that the massive and ill-conceived Crestmont Hills development is no longer a threat to our neighborhood, we will remain vigilant: negotiations between the former developer and the new owner could conceivably resurrect the project as it was initially proposed, in which case our struggle must continue.
 Alternatively, the new owner may propose entirely different plans for development of the property, which could touch off a new challenge.
 Therefore, it may be premature to declare victory and take down our "Stop Crestmont Hills Development" posters just yet.
 Nonetheless, we seem on the threshold of success in preserving the safety, tranquility, and quality of life of our neighborhood, which we all value so much.